 What Kind of Work Will I do as an Associate?

-Incoming associates are usually assigned to a particular practice group and generally work on matters within that practice group, but there may also be opportunities to work on matters in various other practice areas as well, depending on their interests and the firm’s needs.
+Incoming associates are usually assigned to a particular practice group and generally work on matters within that practice group, but there may be opportunities to work on matters in other practice areas as well, depending on their interests and the firm’s needs.

 “In my first year, I took eight depositions – what an experience!"